-A 1964 graduate of Texas A&M University, James received his law degree from Louisiana State University and was admitted to the Louisiana State Bar in 1969, the same year he began providing legal services to the small fledgling port on the Gulf Intracoastal Waterway 12 miles south of Sulphur.
+A 1964 graduate of Texas A&M University, James received his law degree from Louisiana State University and was admitted to the Louisiana State Bar in 1969, the same year he began providing legal services to the small port on the Gulf Intracoastal Waterway 12 miles south of Sulphur.

-He also served as a commissioned officer in the U.S. Army and U.S. Army Reserve for 13 years and served one tour in Vietnam.
+James also served as a commissioned officer in the U.S. Army and U.S. Army Reserve for 13 years and served one tour in Vietnam.
 He is a former city attorney for the City of Sulphur and served on the board of Chennault International Airport in Lake Charles for 11 years.
 He and his wife, Darlene, reside in Sulphur and have five children, five grandchildren and two great grandchildren.